 Why an oriental border design?

 The intricate oriental border is inspired by the famous Royal Pavillion in Brighton and the Chinese-themed rooms within Buckingham Palace itself.
 This coin design and launch is perhaps the most obvious nod towards the growing Chinese market yet.
 The Royal Mint’s increasing recognition of the powerful Asian market has been demonstrated since 2013.
 Traditionally the mint could be accused of a more inward-looking approach, where the international demand came purely from those admiring the heritage and style of British made goods.
 However, with the massive population in China already holding a penchant for precious metals, and the middle classes swelling, the mint have looked to exploit the opportunity of circulating their coins into this region.
-In 2013 they updated the purity of both the silver and gold Britannias to 24 carat.
+In 2013 they updated the purity of both the gold and silver Britannias to 24 carat.
 Anyone in the know recognised this move as a strategy to appeal to the Asian market, where 22 carat coins simply don’t cut the mustard.
 All their 1oz coins have been minted to 24 carat purity ever since.

-The well-received Gold Lunar Series, a collection of gold bullion coins combining British manufacturing standards, the UK monarch and celebrating the Chinese Lunar calendar, took another step closer to bridging the gap with China.
+The well-received Gold Lunar Series, a collection of gold coins combining British manufacturing standards, the UK monarch and celebrating the Chinese Lunar calendar, took another step closer to bridging the gap with China.
 That series has proven popular the world over, but the acknowledgement of the Chinese market is obvious.